-I asked John if I could write an article about critical illness.
+I asked John if I could write an article about critical illness insurance.
 I am aware that John has published some in the past and he has a wealth of knowledge with Critical Illness (I am not just saying that because he is my husband ha-ha).

 I was diagnosed with Multiple Sclerosis (MS) in November of 2011 when I was just 28 I was admitted to hospital initially with vision problems.
 They were sudden and so severe that I could not read an eye examination chart, and could not walk without support as my balance was all messed up too.

-To be honest at that point I did not know what MS really was other than I had seen orange posters pinned up around the ward with people in wheel chairs.
+To be honest, at that point I did not know what MS was other than I had seen orange posters pinned up around the ward with people in wheelchairs.

-When my Mam and sister arrived for visiting time I remember telling my Mam before she had even go the chance to take her coat off or sit down.
-In hindsight that was unfair of me I think I just wanted someone else to know.
+When my Mam and sister arrived for visiting time I remember telling my Mam before she had even gotten the chance to take her coat off or sit down.
+In hindsight that was unfair of me, I think I just wanted someone else to know.